Life without CRM17 Jun 2019

 The challenge of managing this without a CRM means you’ve got to use a handful of applications instead of just one.
 You need to see your appointments and your conversation history—ok, there’s your email client and maybe a calendar linked to it.
 You need to see what you’ve discussed…that could be so many different kinds of apps I don’t want to get into it.
 Then you’ve got to see what you’ve quoted, previously agreed prices, and what invoices they’ve got…again, so many apps.

-A sales team without a CRM system is one that is far more chaotic than it has to be.
+A sales team without a CRM system (and ideally a mobile app to go with it) is one that is far more chaotic than it has to be.
 And when there’s chaos in sales, your business is losing money.
 End of story.

 A Help Desk with no HelpDesk